wearetheroyals/unnatural-oracle/README.md

 Hosted on the Advance Party account of Zeit's now.sh service.
 The now.sh project is connected to Advance Party's GitHub account for continuous deployment.

+A list of all deployments can be see at https://github.com/AdvanceParty/provocations/deployments

 ## 1. Production

 The app will be redeployed whenever you push to the master brach of the Github repo.